 HISTORY OF SOLAR BALLOONING

-We consider essential that all aerosolar vehicles and flight attempts must establish and follow safety measures.
-It is and it will always be a must for Aerocene Foundation starting from a secure location and environment and only take off with the support of certified professional aerosolar pilots.
+It is essential that all aerosolar vehicles and flight attempts establish and follow safety measures.
+Secure locations and environments are, and always will be, the launch pad for all Aerocene activities, along with the support of on site, certified professional aerosolar pilots.

-All flights described below have used propane, either for inflation, either during the flight or for landing.
-The exceptionality of Aerocene flights is the fully exemption from the use of any fossil fuels or rare gases from the very beginning to the very end, Aerocene journeys the aerial powered only by the Sun.
+All flights described below have used propane for inflation, either during the flight or for landing.
+The exceptionality of Aerocene flights is the full exemption from the use of any fossil fuels or rare gases: from the very beginning to the very end, Aerocene journeys the aerial powered only by the Sun.